boom100100/hard_coral/README.md

 - toggle the extension on and off by clicking the extension button

 ## Package
-MacOs has weird compression issues when making .zip files, so use the following command for creating .zip to upload to Google:
+MacOs has weird compression issues when making .zip files, so use the following command for creating the .zip to upload to Google:

     zip -r .chrome_extensions_assets/hard_coral0.0.v.zip *